WallDev/PhishermansFiendServer/README.md

 ## Notes
 * There is no need in separate API to report hit.
 As while server running the check it has the url of the website hitted.
 According to the result server itself can add hits or misses to database.
 Currently implemented as simple log to stout
 * Current server setup is for testing and debugging.
-For whitelisting it has only
+For whitelisting it has only:
 ```
 google.com
 facebook.com